Is defined by books, reading … Africa.

 Although I was born and schooled in Scotland, only my accent

 betrays those roots.
 I have lived and travelled in various parts

-the continent of Africa for over forty years, and enjoyed every
+the continent of Africa for over fifty years, and enjoyed every

 one of them.
 These are the landscapes and loves that inform my

 stories and my memories.